corecaps/asteroids/README.md

 if you satisfy dependencies just type :
 > make

-the binari should be named asteroid, just type to launch :
+the binary should be named asteroid, just type to launch :

 > ./asteroid